BigQuery Cost Optimization: Reduce Query & Storage Costs Efficiently

 Best practices:

-Select only the columns you actually need
+Select only the necessary columns

 Apply filters whenever possible

-Avoid full table scans on large datasets
+Avoid full scans of large tables

 2. Use Partitioning and Clustering